Elementary & Middle School

 Available from dismissal time until 5:30 p.m.

 First grade applicants must be six years old by May 31st.
-As part of the first grade preparation our kindergartners have a special Golden Eagle built into their last year before entering Grade School.
+As part of the first grade preparation our kindergartners have a special Golden Eagle built into their last year before entering Elementary School.